nmamano/nmamano-personal-site/blog/iterativetreetraversal/iterativetreetraversal.md

     }
 ```

-Passing information from the children to the parent in an interative implementation is more intricate.
+Passing information from the children to the parent in an iterative implementation is more intricate.
 There are three general approaches:

 1. Use a hash table mapping each node to the information.